ehtisham-ali-emumba/react-native-braintree-dropin/README.md

 ### Android

-Additionally, add the following Maven repository and (non-sensitive) credentials to your app-level gradle:
+Additionally, add the following Maven repository and (non-sensitive) credentials to your app-level gradle, this is also mentioned [here](https://github.com/braintree/braintree-android-drop-in?tab=readme-ov-file#adding-it-to-your-project):

 ```groovy
 repositories {